The Occult Reich: Reception

+The book sold well, and was the most financially successful of any of Brennan's books of the time; he made about £4,000.
+Nick Freeman wrote it was "still more outlandish" than another outlandish book on the same topic, The Spear of Destiny, but wrote that the book "captured the popular imagination".
+A review from The Montreal Star noted it as "composed of some irrefutable facts and some imagination-stretching speculation", while Clarence Petersen for the Chicago Tribune said it relied on circumstantial evidence and that "true believers will swallow it whole".
+Multiple reviewers said that it was, at least, interesting, if far-fetched.

-Scholar and occultist Stephen E. Flowers was criticial.
-He called it mostly a "rehash" of The Morning of the Magicians, and said it was "designed to capitalize on the occult Nazi craze of the early 1970s", prreceding through "the usual list of suspects" in the context of Nazi occultism.
+Nicholas Goodrick-Clarke, the author of a scholarly book that aimed to explore the true extent of Nazi occultism, described The Occult Reich as one of several books on this topic to reiterate what he described as "bizarre accounts of Nazi satanism, using the stock properties of the Vril Society, the much abused Haushofer, and the Thule Society".
+Writer Stephen E. Flowers was critical.
+He called it mostly a "rehash" of The Morning of the Magicians, and said it was "designed to capitalize on the occult Nazi craze of the early 1970s", preceding through "the usual list of suspects" in the context of Nazi occultism.
 Robert H. West said that, as with most other works from believers, "Brennan holds that magical power is in proportion to the magician's intensity of conviction and passion of purpose", and that he did "not quite insist on devils as personal beings".